 To enroll in an Internship, a student must file a proposal endorsed by the faculty sponsor.
-The proposal must be submitted to the Registrar before the start of the term in which the Internship is to be credited.
+The proposal must be submitted to the Registrar before the start of the Block in which the Internship is to be credited.
 Internship credit will not be approved retroactively.
 Printable forms are available from the Registrar's Office web site.
 (CR)

 289/389.
 Group Projects (1/2-1)

 Two or more students who wish to organize a course of study in an area not normally included in the regular course offerings may assume the responsibility for finding a faculty sponsor and for drafting a contract to be approved by the Academic Standing Committee.
 The contract must be submitted on a form available from the Registrar's Office at least four weeks before the Project is to begin.
-Group Projects are open only to students who have completed at least nine term credits.
+Group Projects are open only to students who have completed at least eight course credits.
 Only those students who have signed the original contract may register for the course.
 Projects may be either departmental or interdisciplinary; however, a Group Project may not be used to meet any of the general education requirements for the B.A. or B.Mus. degree and does not count toward a major unless specifically approved by the department concerned.
 A half-course credit in a Group Project is permitted only if taken in conjunction with another half-credit course or with a parallel course.
 Exceptions must be approved by the Academic Standing Committee.
 (CR)

 290/390.
 Individual Projects (1/2-1)

 To enroll in an Individual Project, a student must file a petition endorsed by the faculty tutor and the chair of the department.
-The petition must be submitted to the Registrar at least four weeks before the start of the term in which the Project is to be credited.
+The petition must be submitted to the Registrar at least four weeks before the start of the Block in which the Project is to be credited.
 Forms are available from the Registrar's Office.
 A half-course credit in an Individual Project is permitted only if taken in conjunction with another half-credit course or with a parallel course.
 Exceptions must be approved by the Academic Standing Committee.
 (OP)

 690. Special Studies

-B.S.S. candidates have the option for one or more terms of reading on their own; auditing courses; doing library or field research; working either as a volunteer or a paid employee with public or private organizations; taking professional or vocational courses at other institutions; traveling; or engaging in a creative endeavor involving writing, composing, performing, painting, sculpting, etc. To arrange a Special Study course, the student must justify to her or his faculty committee that the proposed experience is relevant to the student's educational objectives as stated in the B.S.S.
+B.S.S. candidates have the option for one or more Blocks of reading on their own; auditing courses; doing library or field research; working either as a volunteer or a paid employee with public or private organizations; taking professional or vocational courses at other institutions; traveling; or engaging in a creative endeavor involving writing, composing, performing, painting, sculpting, etc. To arrange a Special Study course, the student must justify to her or his faculty committee that the proposed experience is relevant to the student's educational objectives as stated in the B.S.S.
 Prospectus and will materially help the student achieve these goals.

 There is no limit to the number of Special Studies that a B.S.S. candidate may take.
-The Registrar approves petitions (available from the Registrar's Office) to waive room and board charges for one or more semesters (periods of not fewer than four terms) for a limited number of B.S.S. candidates planning to undertake Special Studies outside Mount Vernon.
+The Registrar approves petitions (available from the Registrar's Office) to waive room and board charges for one or more semesters (periods of not fewer than four Blocks) for a limited number of B.S.S. candidates planning to undertake Special Studies outside Mount Vernon.
 (CR)